Difference Between Stocks vs Bonds

 - Preferred Stock – Shareholders under this category don’t have voting rights but are eligible to get dividends before common stockholders.
 They get fixed dividend payments.

 - Growth Stock – This stock invests its profits in helping to grow the company.
-This stock may not pay a dividend or may offer a tiny dividend.
+This stock may not pay a dividend or may offer a small dividend.

-- Dividend Stock – These types of stockholders are given much of the company’s profits as dividends.
+- Dividend Stock – The company gives much of its profits as dividends to these stockholders.
 It may offer some capital appreciation, but the main focus is the dividend yield.

 Bonds

-- Convertible bonds – These are corporate bonds, but there is a provision to convert them into company stocks.
+- Convertible Bonds – These are corporate bonds, but a provision exists to convert them into company stocks.

-- High-yield bonds – These bonds, also known as junk bonds, pay higher interest rates and are issued by issuers with low credit ratings.
+- High-yield Bonds – Issuers with low credit ratings issue these bonds, also known as junk bonds, which pay higher interest rates.

 - Foreign Bonds – Foreign governments and corporations issue these.
 Investors invest in these since they pay higher interest rates than domestic bonds.